Black Lives Matter.

 We recognize there is no easy, quick fix for systemic racism, implicit bias, discrimination, microaggressions, and violence, so we seek to hold ourselves and one another accountable in our long-term commitment to anti-racism.
 We commit to listen, reflect, and act, examining our College’s curriculum, programs, and community engagement efforts to see where and how we can do better and contribute to improvements in our University and our communities.

 We invite you to join us.
 We ask for input from our students, alumni, and community to inform the ways Attallah College can meet this challenge and, in doing so, more holistically serve the Black community.
-As campus is currently closed due to COVID-19, please email us.

 This statement of solidarity will be followed by a series of updates on actions we, as a College, will take to combat white supremacy and embrace diversity at Chapman and beyond.
 In addition, we aim also to share resources with our fellow educators inside Chapman, our students and alumni, and our local and global community.
 For those seeking ways to become better informed or get involved in anti-racism efforts today, we encourage you to visit Chapman.edu/whatwecando for lists of resources and organizations on the frontlines.